ManageIQ/integration_tests/tests/scenarios/readme.md

 ### Data

 The data subdirectory in each scenario is where the corresponding data files are placed.
 In it you will need to rename and customize the `cfme_data.yaml.template` file.
+The tests shall be generic and be driven by scenario data fixtures (`conftest.py`) plus the scenario data directory.

+### TODO

+ * Move more of the test workflows into service methods in cfme_pages repo so the tests are very simple.
+This will make test duplication more tolerable.
+ * Better still, consider ways to order test collection via py.test hooks.
+This would allow tests to move to a higher level directory and become a library that multiple scenarios could access.